The Jewish story of Myanmar is small now, but it was not always small.

 The synagogue's official and government-backed histories agree on the broad outline.
 Musmeah Yeshua replaced the earlier wooden structure in the 1890s.
 A second synagogue, Beth El, opened in 1932 when the community was still large enough to justify it.
 Then war changed the equation.
 Japanese occupation drove many Jews toward India, and the smaller postwar community never recovered its earlier size.

 Myanmar Digital News says Beth El eventually disappeared from the city's usable record and that Musmeah Yeshua became the country's single surviving synagogue.
-The building now stands not only as a house of worship, but as a compressed archive of a lost urban minority.
+The building now stands as a house of worship and as a compressed archive of a lost urban minority.

 Independence and military rule made survival possible, but contraction relentless